 But that really has nothing to do with Margaret and her photography, so let me get back to Margaret and her family.

 Now Margaret grew up in Jacksonville.
 She was the eldest of several children.

 In 1896 her mother takes her to Topeka, Kansas to visit her aunt and uncle and her cousins there.

 Now Jack, who is H.P.
-Dylan’s son, Margaret’s cousin, spends the summer of 1896 squiring Margaret to all these parties all over town.
+Dillon’s son, Margaret’s cousin, spends the summer of 1896 squiring Margaret to all these parties all over town.
 All kinds of social notices indicate that probably Nellie and her sister Susan are plotting to get Margaret a good marriage.

 Unfortunately, Margaret’s father’s health starts to fail shortly thereafter, and by the late 1890s William F. Brown has moved his family to Citronelle, Alabama.

 In 1900 we see that William F. Brown and Nellie Brown are living in Citronelle, Alabama, with their daughter Margaret, who is 20, their daughter Frances, who is 12, and their daughter Mary, who is 5.